 \subsection{Wikipedia Articles Experiments}

-In the real data experiments we apply the manifold matching algorithm to match disparate features of Wikipedia articles.
-The raw data contains $1382$ pairs of articles from Wikipedia English and its corresponding French translations, within the 2-neighborhood of the English article ``Algebraic Geometry".
+In this section, we apply the manifold matching algorithm to match disparate features of Wikipedia articles.
+The raw data contains $1382$ pairs of articles from Wikipedia English and the corresponding French translations, within the 2-neighborhood of the English article ``Algebraic Geometry".
 On Wikipedia, the same articles of different languages are almost never the exact translations of each other, because they are very likely written by different people and their contents may differ in many ways.

-For the English articles and their French translations, a text feature and a graph feature are collected separately under each language: for the texts of each article, we use latent semantic indexing (LSI) \citep{DeerwesterDumais1990} followed by cosine dissimilarity to construct two dissimilarity matrices $TE$ and $TF$ (standing for English texts and French texts); for the networks, two shortest-path distance matrices $GE$ and $GF$ (standing for English graph and French graph) are calculated based on the Internet hyperlinks of the articles under each language setting, with any path distance larger than $4$ imputed to be $6$ to avoid infinite distances and scaling issues.
+For the English articles and their French translations, a text feature and a graph feature are collected separately under each language.
+For the texts of each article, we use latent semantic indexing (LSI) (i.e., first construct a term-document matrix to describe the occurrences of terms in documents, then apply the low-rank approximation to the term matrix to $100$ dimensions by singular value decomposition, see \citep{DeerwesterDumais1990} for details) followed by cosine dissimilarity to construct two dissimilarity matrices $TE$ and $TF$ (representing the English texts and French texts).
+For the networks, two shortest-path distance matrices $GE$ and $GF$ (representing the English graph and French graph) are calculated based on the Internet hyperlinks of the articles under each language setting, with any path distance larger than $4$ imputed to be $6$ to avoid infinite distances and scaling issues.

-Therefore, there exist four different data representations for the same Wikipedia articles, making $TE$, $TF$, $GE$, $GF$ matched in the context.
-Furthermore, as the text matrices are derived by cosine similarity while the graph matrices are based on the shortest-path distance, the former probably have nonlinear geometries while the latter should be close to linear.
+Therefore, there exist four different modalities for pairs of Wikipedia articles on the same topic, making $TE$, $TF$, $GE$, and $GF$ matched in the context.
+Furthermore, as the text matrices are derived by cosine similarity while the graph matrices are based on the shortest-path distance with imputation, the former probably have nonlinear geometries while the latter are linear from the view of our matching algorithm.